Type II submarine: Type IIA

 The Type IIA was a single hull, all welded boat with internal ballast tanks.
 Compared to the other variants, it had a smaller bridge and could carry the German G7a, G7e torpedoes as well as TM-type torpedo mines.
-There were separated net cutters in the bow.
+There were serrated net cutters in the bow.
 The net cutters were adopted from the First World War boats but were quickly discontinued during the Second World War.

 Deutsche Werke AG of Kiel built six Type IIAs in 1934 and 1935.